danielsaidi/SwiftUIKit/README.md

 ## License

-ApiKit is available under the MIT license.
+SwiftUIKit is available under the MIT license.
 See the [LICENSE][License] file for more info.